Short profiles for all the presenters are provided below

 Nathalie Pettorelli is a Scientist in ZSL's Institute of Zoology.
 She recently received a Points of Light award from the UK Prime Minister for her work on Soapbox Science, an initiative to encourage women to pursue a career in science.
 Her specialities are population ecology, conservation biology and environmental conservation.

 Kanta is a Lead Environmental Specialist of the Climate Change Group at the World Bank and has more than 25 years of professional experience in natural resources management, environment management, and climate change adaptation in multinational, national, academic, and non-governmental organizations.

 Helen is a Senior Data Scientist at the British Oceanographic Data Centre, within the UK National Oceanography Centre (NOC), with primary responsibility for high-volume data management strategy and delivery of external contracts.

-Professor Konrad Steffen is one of the world's leading glaciologists and experts on climate change.
-He holds several senior positions in academia and on international advisory panels.
+Professor Konrad Steffen was one of the world's leading glaciologists and experts on climate change.
+He held several senior positions in academia and on international advisory panels.